-UV rays actually cause cellulose fibers in fabrics and paper to decompose.
+UV rays cause cellulose fibers in fabrics and paper to decompose.
 That’s what creates the yellow color in artwork and wood that’s had long exposure to sunlight.
-The employees of Pinellas County Museum have all gone to great lengths to preserve with historical accuracy the details of their county.
+The employees of Pinellas County Heritage Village have all gone to great lengths to preserve with historical accuracy the details of their county.
 They weren’t about to let the sun ruin their hard work or that of their ancestors.

 – Heather Colliger, Operations Manager Heritage Village

 Heather says the whole process was “Really easy, actually.
 I was really concerned because we are a historic house and we have so many windows here, but the representative Danny Moody came out and explained the product very easily.
 He answered all of our questions.
 He even went the extra step and presented all the benefits of Indow window inserts to the board of Historic Society.”
 A few visits later, and the window inserts were installed.
 “The installation was really easy.
 It took him, maybe, half a day,” says Heather.